Breakdancing being considered for 2024 Olympics

 The B-Girls gold at the 2018 Youth Games was won by Japanese breaker Ramu Kawai, best known as "Ram."
 The B-Boys gold was captured by Sergei "Bumblebee" Chernyshev of Russia.

-"There's simply no doubt about the athletic aspects of the discipline," said Biba, who fired back at critics who question whether breaking is a sport.
+"There's simply no doubt about the athletic aspects of the discipline," Biba said, firing back at critics who question whether breaking is a sport.

 He challenged world-class athletes to pull off breakdance moves.